Himmatwala (2013 film): Plot

-On the other hand, Ravi learns that Padma is in love with Shakti (Adhyayan Suman), Narayan Das's son.
+On the other hand, Ravi learns that Padma is in love with Shakti, Narayan Das's son.
 He has his objections, and so has Narayan.
 However, Sher Singh tells Narayan Das that marrying Shakti with Padma would give them an upper hand over Ravi as they can ill-treat Padma and keep Ravi in control.
-Meanwhile, Padma now knows that Ravi, who is living with her, is not the real Ravi (Riteish Deshmukh), and Ravi died in a road accident.
+Meanwhile, Padma now knows that Ravi, who is living with her, is not the real Ravi, and Ravi died in a road accident.
 Before dying, the real Ravi asked him to take care of his family.
 Padma is initially upset but then reconciles after Ravi saves her life.

 Shortly after Padma and Shakti get married, both the father and son start ill-treating Padma.
 In revenge, Ravi uses Rekha against her own father, just like she advises him.
 After Rekha tells her father, Sher Singh, that she is pregnant with Ravi's child, Sher Singh begs Ravi to marry Rekha.
-Eventually, Ravi punished Narayan Das and Shakti by doing all the household chores.
+Eventually, Ravi punishes Narayan Das and Shakti by making them perform all the household chores.
 He also wins the Sarpanch election, and Sher Singh finally gives all the property documents back to the villagers, which Sher Singh had illegally taken from them before.

 However, Shakti overhears Rekha and Ravi's conversation about the fake pregnancy and that he is not the real Ravi.
-Angered, Sher Singh tries to kill him by bringing 20 fighters from the city but failed.
+Angered by this information, Sher Singh tries to kill him by bringing 20 fighters from the city.
 While they are beating Ravi, the tiger (which Ravi had fought with) comes and saves his life.
 Ravi then brutally beats Shakti and is about to kill Sher Singh when his mother stops him.